Saddle point preconditioners for weak-constraint 4D-Var: Numerical framework

 Finally, we wish to apply the reconditioning-inspired preconditioner to $\bfR_i$ in an online way.
 One way to do this is to use the small eigenvalues of $\bfR_i$ to select $\gamma $ and $T$.
 For the ridge regression approach, we set $\gamma = \lambda_{\min}(\bfR_i)$.
 For the minimum eigenvalue method we compute the smallest two eigenvalue--eigenvector pairs, and set the threshold equal to the second smallest, meaning only a single eigenvalue is changed.
 The small eigenvalues are computed using \texttt{eigs(R,1,'sr')} in {\scshape Matlab}.
 For both approaches we use information from $\bfR_i$, but computing a small number of eigenvalues ensures this is computationally efficient.
 Finally, for all correlated choices of $\widehat{\bfR}_i$ we apply $\widehat{\bfR}_i^{-1}$ using the incomplete Cholesky factors computed with the {\scshape Matlab} function $\texttt{ichol}$ with the same sparsity structure as $\bfR_i$.
 For $\bfR_{ME}$ this means the reconditioning method is applied as a low-rank update to the Cholesky factors via the Woodbury identity as this is more efficient in terms of storage.

 Table~\ref{tab:RtildeReigs} shows the extreme eigenvalues of $\widehat{\bfR}_i^{-1}\bfR_i$ for each of the preconditioners discussed in Section \ref{sec:Rprecond}.
 We recall that the maximum eigenvalue of $\bfR_{ME}^{-1}\bfR_i$ is $1$ by definition.
 We fix the smallest eigenvalue of $\bfR_i$, $\lambda_{\min}(\bfR_i)=0.41$, to ensure that $\bfR_i$ is well-conditioned.
 We see that the maximum eigenvalue of $\bfR_i$ increases with $p$.
 Eigenvalues are more extreme for $\bfR_{diag}^{-1}\bfR_i$ than for any other preconditioned matrix.
 Including correlation information is beneficial in terms of the extreme eigenvalues.
 As the parameter choice for $\bfR_{RR}$ only depends on the smallest eigenvalue of $\bfR_i$ (which is fixed), the minimum and maximum eigenvalues of $\bfR_{RR}^{-1}\bfR_i$ do not change with increasing $p$.
-The block approach clusters both minimum and maximum eigenvalues of $\bfR_{block}^{-1}\bfR_i$ either side of $1$, whereas the reconditioning approaches have a maximum preconditioned eigenvalue very close or equal to $1$.
+The block approach clusters both minimum and maximum eigenvalues of $\bfR_{block}^{-1}\bfR_i$ either side of $1$, whereas the reconditioning approaches { lead to a maximum eigenvalue of the preconditioned matrix} which is very close or equal to $1$.
 For the approach used here, where $T$ is set to the second smallest eigenvalue of $\bfR_i$, all eigenvalues bar the smallest of $\bfR_{ME}^{-1}\bfR_i$ are equal to $1$.

 {\rev{